An Illustrated History of Old Sutton in St. Helens, Lancashire

 Ex-miners were also targeted by the National Coal Board as part of their recruitment campaign using the headline 'Come Back Into Mining'.
 They were promised better pay than before plus 'permanent employment and a secure future'.
 The strap-line of the ads used uppercase to emphasise the longevity of employment on offer: 'Britain will need coal and mines for a LONG, LONG TIME'.

 Tommy Ludden worked in the Powder magazine and distributed detonators to shotfirers.
 About 1974 Tommy and his wife Mary - a former Sutton Manor pit brow lass who was then working at the colliery as a cleaner - travelled to Russia with daughter Jane on a three week all-expenses paid holiday.
 This was as a result of an arrangement between the Soviet super-power's Miners Union and Britain's National Union of Mineworkers.
 It was a wonderful opportunity to get away from the dirt and grime of the pit in the company of fifty other mining families from all over the UK.
+This group picture (above) was taken in a Black Sea resort with 11-year-old Jane sat on the front row 3rd left next to her mother and enjoying three weeks off school!
 Sutton Manor miners were selected from a rota and had to be members of the union to qualify for the holiday.

 This photograph shows Joe Gormley, President of the National Union of Mineworkers, on a visit to Sutton Manor Colliery about 1975.
 The former coal face worker at Bold Colliery is pictured in the lamproom signing for a lamp along with Sid Vincent, the Lancashire NUM secretary.
 Foreman lampman Alf Houghton is pictured on the left pointing out the correct place to sign.

 The above photograph from 1976 shows a group of police officers from St.Helens who, accompanied by three Sutton Manor mineworkers, are enjoying a tour of the colliery.
 The bobbies are the ones dressed more for a night out than a trip underground!
 On the far right of the photo is Tommy Peet, a mining instructor at Old Boston who had come to the colliery to learn the job of Training Officer.
 Standing next to him is Sutton Manor Colliery Training Officer Brian Salkeld.
-Third from right is Assistant Colliery Manager George Blackmore, who was one of many workers of Welsh heritage.
-George had previously been an under-manager at Clock Face Colliery.
+PC Tom Foster is fifth from the right.

 In 1982 the colliery announced its intention to sell surplus methane gas to the ICI Pilkington Sullivan works at Widnes.
 A 5 mile-long pipeline linked Sutton Manor with ICI and over five million therms of methane - equivalent to three million gallons of oil - was pumped through it.
 Cooling, distribution and pumping facilities were sited at the colliery and filtration and metering equipment was situated at ICI.
 The scheme cost £3 million and began on July 14th 1983.